STE-Technology/Python-Style-Guide/README.md

 ```

 ### Using backslash
-The backslash `\` character can also be used for an implicit line continuation.
+The backslash `\` character can also be used for an explicit line continuation.
 This is especially
 important in string literals, such as a `print()` statement:

 #### Good